krash3125/mimic/DETAILS.md

 ### Tagline <!-- 50 characters max -->

 Bring your favorite websites to Canva
+Build off of your favorite websites on Canva

 ### Description <!-- 200 characters max -->